Bonnybrook Wastewater Treatment Plant Upgrades and Expansion

 The new outfall was commissioned and put into service in March 2021.

-It has been upgraded to accommodate increased flows from the plant due to the expansion.
-It is located just south of the Calf Robe Bridge and the CN Rail river crossing.
+It has been upgraded to accommodate increased flows with hydraulic capacity of 1,962 ML/d from the plant due to the expansion.
+It is located just south of the CN Rail river crossing over the Bow River

 New Low Pressure Gas Holder in operation January 2021

-The installation of new bio-gas handling and storage facilities is complete and the facilities are in service.
+The installation of new 2,000 m3 low pressure gas holder s complete and in service.

-These new storage facilities will assist and increase the capacity of the biogas system for the Cogeneration Facility at Bonnybrook.
+The new storage facility will assist in the operation of the new Cogeneration Facility at Bonnybrook.

 The Bonnybrook Wastewater Treatment Plant is the largest of Calgary's three wastewater treatment plants.